mas-bandwidth/gafferongames/content/post/integration_basics.md

 This makes intuitive sense because if you're in a car traveling 60 kilometers per-hour, in one hour you'll be 60 kilometers further down the road.
 Similarly, a car accelerating 10 kilometers per-hour-per-second will be moving 100 kilometers per-hour faster after 10 seconds.

 Of course this logic only holds when acceleration and velocity are constant.
-But even when they're not, it's still a decent approximation to start with.
+But even when they're not, it's still a pretty decent approximation to start with.

 Let's put this into code.
 Starting with a stationary object at the origin weighing one kilogram, we apply a constant force of 10 newtons and step forward with time steps of one second: